johndo007/rshell/README.md

 3.Execute the commands (1.15)
 - Memory allocation handled before and after execution

-4.Ls Command
+4.Ls Command(1.29)
-- '-a'
-- '-l'
-- '-R'
+- '-a': display the all contents of directory
+- '-l': lists out detailed info~ need to fix formating issues with size
+- '-R': does recursive calls but displays them awkwardly

 ## Known Bugs, Issues, Limitations
 -Rshell cannot use 'cd' command
 -Tabs are not treated as spaces and instead are treated as a character.
--Arrow keys are treated as characters and will not cycle through previous commands.
+-Arrow keys are treated as characters.They will not cycle through previous commands and while move the cursor through the consol.
 -File redirection('<' or '>' ) is not implemented
+-'-R' has formating errors when outputing.